Board of Directors

 The Neighborhood Developers’ Board of Directors is composed of residents of the communities we work in and individuals who bring expertise and professional knowledge related to our mission to build great neighborhoods.

-Vice President at Boston Private Bank and Trust Co
+Sr. Vice President, Boston Private Bank and Trust Co

 Director, Morrison Consulting